Alexis Ohanian Pictures: See The Reddit Founder And Self-Professed ‘Dork’ Who Got Serena Williams Pregnant

 “It comes from my gradeschool gamertag, which is from my favorite Metallica song, King Nothing (k+n0thing).
 I’m a dork,” he wrote.

-While Alexis Ohanian may still be a dork, he is also one of the most popular people on the internet this week, with his pictures spreading across social media as people come to learn more about Serena Williams’ fiance and the father of her unborn child.
+While Alexis Ohanian may still be a dork, he is also one of the most popular people on the internet this week, with his pictures spreading across social media as people come to learn more about Serena Williams’ fiance and the father to her unborn child.

 [Featured Image by Bennett Raglin/Getty Images for WIRED]